gort818/openjk-launcher/README.md

 <b>NOTE:This is a work in progress expect bugs!</b>

-<b>Dependencies python2.7, python-pygame, python-requests, gtk-3.0</b>
+<b>Dependencies python3, python3-pygame, python3-requests, gtk-3.0</b>

 <b> Looking for artists to help with the background and button images, please let me know if you are interested.</b>